lcampit/ThoughtSync/README.md

 - `thoughtsync today` to create and/or open the journal note of today
 - `thoughtsync inbox` to quickly open an inbox note to store thoughts and ideas, to be processed later
-- `thoughtsync open` to open the vault directory in your editor
+- `thoughtsync vault` to open the vault directory in your editor
+- `thoughtsync open` to fuzzy find and open the selected note in your editor
 - `thoughtysync git` contains all git-related commands:
   - `sync` to stage, commit and optionally push your vault to your remote git repository.